 These factors, in aggregate, determine the nature and extent of evidence that management requires in order to be able to assess whether or not the operation of the system of ICOFR is effective.
 The evidence itself is generated from procedures integrated within the daily responsibilities of staff or from procedures implemented specifically for purposes of the ICOFR evaluation.
 Information from other sources also form an important component of the evaluation since such evidence may either bring additional control issues to the attention of management or may corroborate findings.
 Such information sources include:

 - Reports on audits carried out by or on behalf of regulatory authorities;

 - External Auditor reports; and,

 - Reports commissioned to evaluate the effectiveness of outsourced processes to third parties.

 In addition, Group Audit evaluates the design and operating effectiveness of ICOFR by performing periodic and ad-hoc risk-based audits.
 Reports are produced summarizing the results from each audit performed which are distributed to the responsible managers for the activities concerned.
-These reports, together with the evidence generated by specific further procedures that Group Audit performs also provide evidence to support the annual evaluation by management of the overall operating effectiveness of the ICOFR.
+These reports also provide evidence to support the annual evaluation by management of the overall operating effectiveness of the ICOFR.

 As a result of the evaluation, management has concluded that ICOFR is appropriately designed and operating effectively as of December 31, 2017.